chenyukang/eopl/README.md

 ### Ch

-My answer code for the exercises, NOT all problem solved, complement is welcome.
+My answer code for the exercises, NOT all problem are solved, so any complement is welcome.

 Usually the function all (run-all) and (check-all) will run all the test-cases.